-The Kardashians Say Blac Chyna, Not Them, Is To Blame For The Demise Of Her Reality Show
+Blac Chyna Blames The Kardashian's For Sinking Her Reality Show, But The Klan Is Having None Of It

 "We allege the show was canceled due to the interference of the Kardashian family after Chyna ended the abusive relationship," she said.
 "We are confident that we will prevail on this motion and at trial."

-Chyna originally filed her lawsuit against Kris Jenner, Kim, Kylie, Khloé, Kendall, and Kourtney on Oct.
+Chyna originally filed her lawsuit against Kris Jenner and her five daughters — Kim, Kylie, Khloé, Kendall, and Kourtney — on Oct.
 17, claiming they wrongfully interfered with the filming of a second season of Rob & Chyna and defamed her.
 Chyna later dropped the claims against four of Rob’s sisters, but kept them against Kris Jenner and Kim Kardashian.

 Advertisement